nolanic/PokemonTestAssignment/README.txt

 For this test assignment I used Kotlin, JetPack Compose with MVVM, retrofit with okhttp, coroutines.
 The user data is just some static data that includes a nickname and available balance (availableFunds).
-Wasn't sure if I was supposed to create a login screen for this project, so I took the easy way.

 The pokemon search screen (MainActivity) does not display all the data provided by the API, I randomly picked the pieces that I consider most relevant.
 It also displays an image of the pokemon (if it's available).